DannyHinshaw/event-patterns/watermill-tx-events/README.md

 **Publisher**

-1. In a new db transaction
+In a new db transaction:

-    2. Create the new record in the business table
+    1. Create the new record in the business table
-    3. Create a new _event_ record to an "outbox" table
+    2. Create a new _event_ record to an "outbox" table
-    4. If both record creations succeed:
+    3. If both record creations succeed:
-        5. Commit
+        - Commit
-    6. If either record creations fail:
+    4. If either record creations fail:
-        7. Rollback
+        - Rollback

 **Subscriber**

-1. Poll the outbox table for new records
+Poll the outbox table for new records:

-    2. If new record found, send it to pubsub
+    1. If new record found, send it to pubsub
-    3. Wait for verification that the send was successful
+    2. Wait for verification that the send was successful

+**Outcome**

 Now in any case, you have a guaranteed event history stored that can be replayed at any time to recover from any networking issues that may occur and impact your app.